Qrouger/Utils_APD/README.md

-These scripts probably don't work with mmseqs2 outputs.
+These scripts probably don't work with AlphaPulldown mmseqs2 outputs.